snstac/aiscot/README.rst

 See example-config.ini in the source tree for example configuration.

+**COT destination notes**

+The `COT_URL` configuration option must be specified as a fully-qualified URL.
+By default this tool will send COT to the default ATAK & WinTAK network multicast UDP group & port: `udp://239.2.3.1:6969`.
+You can specify other destinations by either setting the `COT_URL` configuration option in the config INI, or by setting the `COT_URL` environmental variable.

+Example `COT_URL`s:

+* `tcp://172.17.2.100:4242` : Send COT as TCP to host 172.17.2.100 on port 4242.

+* `tls://192.168.2.1:8089` : Send COT as TLS to host 192.168.2.1 on port 8089.
+Requires
+setting additional environmental variables, see `PyTAK TLS documentation <https://github.com/ampledata/pytak#tls-support>`_.

+* `udp://10.0.1.99:8087` : Send COT as unicast UDP to host 10.0.1.99 on port 8087.

 **AISHUB usage notes**

 AISHUB.com requires registration.
 Once registered the site will provide you with a